msr-ds3/immigrant-news-2024-group-4/README.md

 Alternatively, view the results directly through [this link](https://htmlpreview.github.io/?https://github.com/msr-ds3/immigrant-news-2024-group-4/blob/main/trends.html) without running the code

 **Data Sources:**
-crime.csv contains the original google search data for "immigrant + crime" searches used in the paper report.csv contains the original google search data for "immigrant + report" searches used in the paper welfare.csv contains the original google search data for "immigrant + welfare" searches used in the paper TopicModel.RData contains the topic model used in the original paper zero_tolerance_policy.csv contains the google search data for zero tolerance policy data used in the extension research ICEdeportation.csv contains the google search data for ICE deportation data used in the extension research
+- 'crime.csv' contains the original google search data for "immigrant + crime" searches used in the paper
+- 'report.csv' contains the original google search data for "immigrant + report" searches used in the paper
+- 'welfare.csv' contains the original google search data for "immigrant + welfare" searches used in the paper
+- 'TopicModel.RData' contains the topic model used in the original paper
+- 'zero_tolerance_policy.csv' contains the google search data for zero tolerance policy data used in the extension research
+- 'ICEdeportation.csv' contains the google search data for ICE deportation data used in the extension research